PowerShell/Community-Blog/Posts/2021/09/my-crescendo-journey.md

 ## Creating the new module

 Crescendo, itself, is a module.
-It contains cmdlets that help you create your configuration and then use that configuration to create the module containing your cmdlets.
-Once you have completed your configuration file, use the `Export-CrescendoModule` cmdlet to create your module.
+It contains cmdlets that help you create your configuration and then uses that configuration to create the module containing your cmdlets.
+Once I was happy with the configuration file, I used the `Export-CrescendoModule` cmdlet to create my module.

 ```powershell
 Export-CrescendoModule -ConfigurationFile .\vssadmin.crescendo.config.json -ModuleName VssAdmin.psm1
 ```

-You end up with two new files:
+Crescendo created two new files:

-- The `.psm1` file containing your module code
+- The module code file `VssAdmin.psm1`
-- The `.psd1` file containing the module manifest
+- The module manifest file `VssAdmin.psd1`

-These are the only two files you or your users need to install.
-The `.psm1` file contains all of the cmdlets that Crescendo generated from the configuration and the **Output Handler** functions you wrote to parse the output into objects.
+These are the only two files that need to be installed.
+The `VssAdmin.psm1` file contains all the cmdlets that Crescendo generated from the configuration and the **Output Handler** functions I wrote to parse the output into objects.

+The end result was a well-structured, fully documented module.

+I still have one cmdlet left to create and I need to add administrative elevation since `vssadmin` requires it.
+But I am happy with the results I have so far.

 ## Conclusion